 - Wrongful death.

-At Stewart Miller Simmons Trial Attorneys, our Georgia personal injury attorneys have the skills and legal expertise to represent victims of negligent security.
+At Stewart Miller Simmons Trial Attorneys, our Atlanta negligent security attorneys have the skills and legal expertise to represent victims of negligent security.
 If you or your loved one was injured because a business/property owner failed to provide adequate security, we are here to help.
-Contact us now for a no cost, no obligation review of your case.
+Contact us now for a no-cost, no-obligation review of your case.
 From our Atlanta office, our firm represents injured victims throughout Georgia, including in Cobb County, Fulton County, and DeKalb County.